Trying an antidepressant to treat migraine headaches might seem surprising. After all, aren't depression and migraine two different conditions?

 - people who are pregnant or planning to become pregnant

 - people who have a history of heart disease or have recently had a heart attack

 - people who have liver disease

 - people who have bipolar disorder or schizophrenia

 - people who have any kind of drinking problem

 That said, every person’s different and we recommend speaking with your doctor about your specific needs and concerns.
 (We know, you’d like to read this article and know what’s right for you.
 But we're committed to providing you with the best migraine care, and in this case, that means not making any claims we can't stand by.)

 While antidepressants are generally considered safe, like many medications, there are possible side effects.
+These could include:

 You should immediately contact your doctor if you experience signs of serious allergic reaction, dizziness, or difficulty breathing while taking these medications.